Why your commercial lease requires liability insurance

 This insurance is vital if you have visiting clients or run a retail space.
 It covers the most common third-party claims, including:

 General liability insurance is affordable for most small businesses.
-The median cost of general liability insurance is $42 per month, or $500 annually.
-Typically, the greater your risks, the higher your insurance premium payments will be.
+The average cost of general liability insurance is $42 per month, or $500 annually.
+Typically, the greater your risks, the higher your insurance premium payments.

 Business owner’s policy

 Commercial general liability insurance covers basic business risks and will likely satisfy the terms of your commercial lease.
-Commercial property coverage will pay to repair or replace your damaged, lost, or stolen business property – such as computers and product inventory.
+Commercial property coverage will cover repair or replacement costs for damaged, lost, or stolen business personal property – such as computers and product inventory.
+However property insurance doesn't cover typical wear and tear.

 A business owner’s policy is typically cheaper than purchasing these policies separately.
-The median premium for BOP is $57 per month, or $684 per year.
+The average premium for a BOP is $57 per month, or $684 per year.
 The cost of this insurance will vary based on a number of factors, including your industry, business, and the property you need to insure.

 Business interruption insurance

-A growing number of landlords are requiring clients purchase business interruption insurance to protect against nonpayment of rent due to loss of business income.
-If an unexpected event temporarily shuts down a business, this coverage will pay for lost revenue, operation expenses, and rent if the business is forced to close.
+A growing number of landlords require that commercial tenants carry business interruption insurance, sometimes called business income insurance, to protect against nonpayment of rent due to loss of business income.
+If an unexpected event temporarily shuts down a business, this coverage will pay for lost income, operational expenses, and rent if the business is forced to close.

 For example, let’s say a fire forces you to close for renovations.
 Without incoming revenue, you may not be able to cover your rent.
 Business interruption coverage will pay your monthly rent payment, along with other bills.